 For instance I have a preference to see battles between Alexander’s Successors or against Rome, as I have outlined in these two reports.
 Equally, I prefer the Yorkists and Lancastrians to deploy opposite rather than campaigning against Biblical Egypt.
 In some periods this desire for pitting historical opponents against each other is particularly narrow, limited to a particular year or campaign.
 To enable this I make choices in figure and ground scale to fit my interests, without breaking the bank.
 These decisions flow into the table dimensions I use.

 I prefer my tables to be visually attractive.
 Of course improving terrain and miniatures is something of an ongoing process I’m certainly not drawn to battlefields with overly stylised terrain such as square hills.
+Yes, a feature of some 28mm Ancient competition games.
 Yet, from a storage perspective I accept that compromises with terrain must be made.

 Skirmish wargaming is increasingly popular with some truely inspirational photos of such games on the internet.
 I can see the appeal of smaller forces with the ability to create some great terrain to support the battles.
 Yet I am not drawn to skirmish games which, for me, lack the command challenges of larger battles.
 I clearly prefer the great commanders of history and their battles and campaigns, rather than Richard Sharpe’s exploits.
 I wonder if I will always resist the lure?